lomuko/angular-business/docs/readme/4-redux.md

   so that: I can refill them

 As a: seller,
-  I want: to know how many items are on my warehouse so that: I can know han much I can buy
+  I want: to refill a product
+  so that: I can sell more units

 ```
 ```